 While it's true that occupational segregation exists, suggesting that women choose lower-paying jobs is an oversimplification.
 It doesn't consider societal norms and expectations which can influence job choices.
 Additionally, the idea that men work more dangerous jobs doesn't justify wage disparity, because every job should be paid based on its value and required skills, not its risk level.

-Regarding the point about companies exclusively hiring women if they could pay them less, it's important to remember that hiring decisions are influenced by a myriad of factors, not… Read more
+Regarding the point about companies exclusively hiring women if they could pay them less, it's important to remember that hiring decisions are influenced by a myriad of factors, not just… Read more

 Women have the same opportunities as men.
 Businesses tend to pay diligent workers more than lazy workers, this is true for both genders.
 If businesses could get away with paying women less than men, the workforce would be predominately women.